Even though pregnancy is a personal and unique experience, you can still learn from other people’s experiences.

 Especially in the third trimester.

-The swollen nose, swollen lips, swollen legs, swollen face, baby fat…. can make you start looking for yourself inside yourself.
+The swollen nose, swollen lips, swollen legs, swollen face, baby fat….oh

 Yes, a beautiful being is growing inside of you, so your own beauty needs to be sucked.
 Literally.